 The average cost is also calculated based on market fuel prices so that it can be as low as $1 per mile or as high as $5 per mile.
 The fuel also factors into the final cost.

-If the driver has to cover more challenging roads or cross traffic-heavy cities, it's natural that the truck will use more fuel.
+If the driver has to cover more challenging roads or cross traffic-heavy cities when transporting forklifts, it's natural that the truck will use more fuel.
 Of course, the entire cost doesn't fall on the customer, but it heavily affects the final price, especially if it's a farther away shipment.

 Usually, if you're transporting a stand-up forklift on its own, a smaller flatbed trailer is enough to accommodate it as long as the company has skilled loaders.

 A standard forklift is only a few feet long, while the length of a smaller flatbed trailer is around 25 feet, which is more than enough for the cargo.
 But, of course, the loading process also matters because the loaders must use chains to secure the forklift carefully.